Heroes assemble: Overwatch 2 makes its official debut at Blizzcon

-After ESPN broke the news of its imminent arrival, Overwatch 2 has made its official debut at Blizzcon 2019.
+After some early leaks nearly ruined the surprise, Overwatch 2 has made its official debut at Blizzcon 2019.

 The game was unveiled by the series’ creative director Jeff Kaplan who brought an emotion-filled trailer starring the game’s heroes in our first look of the sequel.